-The donor and his partner (if he has one) are required to attend a counselling session to ensure complete understanding about what is involved, and the legal issues associated with becoming a donor.
-All potential donors are examined by the clinic's doctor.
-This examination involves blood tests for HIV, Hepatitis B and C and some other sexually transmitted diseases, and for Cystic Fibrosis and any other genetically transmitted disorders, that may be indicated.
+The donor and his partner (if he has one) are required to attend a counselling session to ensure complete understanding about what is involved, and the legal implications associated with becoming a donor.
+One of the Fertility North Clinicians examines all potential donors.
+This examination involves blood tests for HIV, Hepatitis B and C and other sexually transmitted diseases.
+We also screen for genetically transmitted disorders such as Cystic Fibrosis and any other genetic disorders that may be indicated.
 The donor is also required to provide a full personal and family medical history, and to sign a declaration that asks questions specifically about activities associated with an increased risk of HIV or Hepatitis infection.

-If the donor meets the clinic, and the blood screens are negative he is invited to make an appointment to produce a semen sample.
-These are produced by masturbation, frozen and kept for six months until the donor has another blood test for HIV and Hepatitis B and C. If this second test is clear, the sperm is released for use in the program.
+If the potential donor meets the clinic requirements, and the blood test results are negative he will be invited to make an appointment to produce a semen sample.
+This initial sample is used to conduct a semen analysis.
+Provided the results of this analysis are within acceptable parameters, the donor is asked to make his donations.
+These samples are produced by masturbation, frozen and kept for six months until the donor has completed a repeat blood test for HIV, Hepatitis B and C and other sexually transmitted diseases.
+If this second test is clear, the sperm is released for use in the donor program.

-Recipients are given non-identifying information about donors in our sperm bank.
+Donor sperm recipients are given non-identifying information about the donors we have available in our program.
 This information includes race, ethnic origin, height, build, hair and eye colour and blood group.
-Couples usually choose semen from a donor whose physical characteristics most closely resemble those of the partner, although other factors such as ethnic origin and blood group may influence their decision.
-We try to use the same donor for second and subsequent pregnancies, although this is not always possible.
+The majority of couples usually choose a donor whose physical characteristics most closely resemble those of the partner, although other factors such as ethnic origin may influence their decision.
+We try to ensure sufficient sperm is available from the donor to accommodate second and subsequent pregnancies, although this is not always possible.

-All couples considering the donor insemination services should discuss their plans with their specialist doctor.
-There can be social and emotional hurdles to be overcome when receiving donor gametes.
-Therefore, it is a requirement that you attend a counselling session at the clinic.
+All couples considering donor insemination services should discuss their plans with their specialist doctor.
+There are social and emotional implications surrounding the use of donated gametes.
+Therefore, it is a requirement that you attend a counselling session with the Fertility North or other ANZICA registered Counsellor.
 This provides the opportunity to discuss the issues that might arise if a couple proceeds with donor insemination.
-The legal aspects and issues such as telling the family, friends and the children about donor insemination will also be discussed.
+The legal aspects and issues such as telling family, friends and any children born as a result of treatment, about donor insemination will also be discussed.